Defense Business Briefing -- April 30, 2024

 The week ahead

-Senior defense officials are scheduled to speak at several events this week and the Army's aviation association hosts a conference in Denver, CO.
+Senior defense officials are scheduled to appear at several congressional hearings and think tank events this week.

 For Inside Defense subscribers